Polymer/old-docs-site/docs/start/reusableelements.md

     # Inside your development folder, navigate to your element directory
     cd test-element

-    # Remove the git history for untitled-element from test-element
-    rm -rf .git

     # Initialize a new Git repository for test-element
     git init